 Making your own natural beauty products is more affordable than buying the retail equivalents, since many homemade recipes call for the same ingredients.
-Add these 11 essential items to your shopping list, and you will be stocked up and ready to start making your own eco-friendly products.
-You will spend approximately R700-R800 initially, but you will have enough ingredients to make everything you need for a few months.
+Add these 13 must-have items to your shopping list, and you will be stocked up and ready to start making your own eco-friendly products.
+You will initially spend approximately R1500-R2000 as a startup cost, but you will have enough ingredients to make everything you need for months.

 TIP: Buy raw, unrefined and unheated honey that’s straight out of the bee hive.
-Raw honey is usually a thick & cloudy paste, not a clear syrup texture.
-Although some raw honey brands do have a clear syrup texture.
-Just make sure that it clearly says “raw” honey on the label, and even better – unheated and unprocessed.
+Make sure that it clearly states “raw” honey on the label, and even better – unheated and unprocessed.

 Approximate cost: Range from R20-R150 for 11ml depending on oil & quality.

 4. Natural liquid Soap

 TIP: The best liquid soaps are coconut-based.
 They will produce the best lather, and they will last the longest, because you need to use very little.
 My favourite is The Bear Necessities liquid soap, which works with all my recipes.
 Instead of buying liquid soap, you can make it from scratch if you have coconut oil.
 Making liquid soap is the most cost-effective option.
 Read the full instructions to make liquid soap here.

 6. Vitamin E oil